Dave 24/7 Webcam

 gradually morphed into adult sites, and some adult cam sites posed as innocuous personal ones).
 Whatever

 the precise timeline it gradually became more difficult to find "new and clean" personal webcams in Google.
+Today, ones such as the one I run here at my website are nearly impossible to find.

 may be the final public